Coronavirus Disease (COVID-19)

 May 18, 2020

-This fact sheet outlines States' responsibilities to English learners and their parents during the extended school closures and, in some cases, the move to remote learning due COVID-19.
+This Fact Sheet on Providing Services to English Learners During the COVID-19 Outbreak outlines States' responsibilities to English learners and their parents during the extended school closures and, in some cases, the move to remote learning due COVID-19.
 LEAs should collaborate with its SEA and local public health department, as appropriate, in implementing the guidance provided.

 The text of the email is reprinted below: